Xqhare/Mawu/README.md

 All `as_` functions return a `Option<&MawuValue>`, a pointer to the underlying data.
 These functions are stricter than `to_`, and will only return a value if it was parsed as such.

 All `to_` functions however return a `Option<MawuValue>`, a freshly cloned copy of the underlying data.
 These functions are less strict than `as_`, and will return a value if it was parsed as such OR can be converted into one.
-So calling `to_string` on any other type will return a String, built from the underlying data.
-They only return `None` if the value could not be represented as that type.
+So calling `to_string` on any other type will return a String, built from the underlying data. `to_` functions only return `None` if the value could not be represented as that type.
-If you want fine-grained control over what type you get and what to do with its data directly, you can call `as_`.

 If you are going to clone the data anyway, you can call `to_` directly.
 Should you call the right `to_` function on the right type, (`to_float` on a `f64` for example) no conversion checks will be done, but you could call `to_string()` on everything and parse the values yourself if you wanted to, with the added overhead of parsing the data, re-encoding it into a String and then parsing it again.
+I don't think you should, but you could.